Home

 Check which software covers your requirements.

-• Standard tools are suitable for recurring tasks such as invoice approvals or vacation requests.
+• Standard tools are suitable for recurring tasks such as invoice approvals or holiday requests.

-• custom software It makes sense if your processes are very specific.
+• Custom software makes sense if your workflows are very specific.

-Create a short list of requirements and compare them with the available tools.
+Create a short list of requirements and compare it with the available tools.

 4. Piloting